Metatronsdoob369/Domicile/ARCHITECTURE.md

 ## System Architecture

 The platform is organized into six distinct layers, each with specific responsibilities and clear boundaries.

+For a narrative view of how those layers align with the agent divisions and Circadian cadence, see `domicile/docs/agent-ecosystem.ts` (plus its semantic companion `domicile/docs/ecosystem-semantic-refiner.ts`).
+They translate this architecture into the UPS-driven multi-agent loop shipped with Domicile.

 ### Layer 1: Interface Layer